 Know the Market

-Now, as you know everything about your business, try knowing as much as you can about the market and what kind of effect the different aspects of the market would have on your business.
+Now, that you know everything about your business, try knowing as much as you can about the market and what kind of effect the different aspects of the market would have on your business.
 And you can understand by considering the following:

 Who are your competitors?